greyscale42/greyscale42.github.io/README.md

 ---

-A **referee** controls and describes the game world to players.
+A **referee** controls and describes the game world to the players.
 The players describe their characters' actions in that world.
 Then the **referee** describes the results of those actions.

 ## Attributes